- Families & Volunteers

 The Girl Scouts Louisiana East board affirmed its position in serving girls only, at its November 2011 board meeting.
 To view the official statement, click here.

 April 2014 – Girl Scouts of the USA is proud of its 100-year relationship with the Catholic Church and is very pleased the US Conference of Catholic Bishops has included on its website pages titled “Questions and Answers About Girl Scouts of the USA and About Catholic Scouting” and “Background on Girl Scouts of the USA and USCCB Conversations.”
-The following documents and resources will help you better understand GSUSA’s relationship with the Catholic Church and gain useful information about some of our programs.
+These documents and resources will help you better understand GSUSA’s relationship with the Catholic Church and gain useful information about some of our programs.